Startr/WEB-Sage.Education-docs/docs/features/webhooks.md

 ### Option 2: Configure through Environment Variables

 Alternatively, you can configure the webhook URL by setting the `WEBHOOK_URL` environment variable.
-For more information on environment variables in Open WebUI, see [Environment Variable Configuration](https://docs.openwebui.com/getting-started/env-configuration/#webhook_url).
+For more information on environment variables in Sage WebUI, see [Environment Variable Configuration](https://docs.openwebui.com/getting-started/env-configuration/#webhook_url).

 ### Step 3: Verify the Webhook

-To verify that the webhook is working correctly, create a new user account in Open WebUI.
+To verify that the webhook is working correctly, create a new user account in Sage WebUI.
 If the webhook is configured correctly, you should receive a notification at the specified webhook URL.

 Webhook Payload Format
 ----------------------

-The webhook payload sent by Open WebUI is in plain text and contains a simple notification message about the new user account.
+The webhook payload sent by Sage WebUI is in plain text and contains a simple notification message about the new user account.
 The payload format is as follows:

 ```
 New user signed up: <username>